kryaksy/perspective-unexpected-sort-behaviour/README.md

-# Perspective Sort Behavior Repro
+# Perspective Unexpected Sort Behaviour

 This project reproduces an issue where sorting doesn't appear to work as expected when using `group_by` with multiple sort fields.